Parallel Model Predictive Control for Deterministic Systems: Main Results

-Finally, we show that the minimum computed in \eqref{eq:bellman_p_rollout} provides an upper bound for the parallel rollout policy, as we claimed at the beginning of this section.
+Finally, we show that the minimum value computed in \eqref{eq:bellman_p_rollout} provides an upper bound for the cost function of the parallel MPC policy.

-\begin{proposition} The cost function $J_{\tilde{\mu}(x)}$ of the parallel rollout policy $\tilde{\mu}$ defined through \eqref{eq:rollout} and \eqref{eq:index_unit}, is upper bounded by the value $\tilde{J}(x)$ obtained via minimization \eqref{eq:bellman_p_rollout} by the central unit. \end{proposition} \begin{proof} Our proceeding discussion has shown that the parallel rollout scheme is equivalent to solving $(T^\ell\Bar{J})(x)$.
-In addition, we have that
+\begin{proposition} The cost function $J_{\tilde{\mu}}(x)$ of the parallel MPC policy $\tilde{\mu}$ defined through \eqref{eq:rollout} and \eqref{eq:index_unit}, is upper bounded by the value $\tilde{J}(x)$ obtained via minimization \eqref{eq:bellman_p_rollout} by the central unit. \end{proposition} \begin{proof} Our preceding discussion has shown that the parallel MPC scheme is equivalent to computing $(T^\ell\Bar{J})(x)$.
+In addition, we have that for $i=1,\dots,p$,